deborah-nguefack/tsk-validation-harness/README.md

 # TSK Validation Harness

-A Python-based validation tool for The Sleuth Kit (TSK) that helps small law enforcement agencies demonstrate tool reliability for evidence admissibility in Canadian courts.
+This is a Python-based validation tool for The Sleuth Kit (TSK) that helps small law enforcement agencies demonstrate tool reliability for evidence admissibility in Canadian courts.

 ## Overview